Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Case Study: the DEMOCRATIC REPUBLIC of the CONGO
 The DRC is a central African LIDC with an HDI of 0.459.
 Its capital is Kinshasa.
 The country has male life expectancies of 59 and female life expectancy of 63.
 The GDP per capita is just $785 across a country with 101m inhabitants.

-Conflict and human rights violations are widespread as a result of internal conflict, historic corruption and poverty. ~75% live in absolute poverty (< $2.15/day) and artisinal mining is widespread with children being exploited in dangerous gold and lithium mines, and as child soldiers.
+Conflict and human rights violations are widespread as a result of internal conflict, historic corruption and poverty. ~75% live in absolute poverty (< $2.15/day) and artisanal mining is widespread with children being exploited in dangerous gold and lithium mines, and as child soldiers.

 Currently MONUSCO - a UN peacekeeping and stabilisation force - are present and there are around 18,000 personnel on the eastern side of the country - the majority are troops, due to insurgence of violence known as the "Goma conflict".
-Internal conflict broke out after the Rwandan genocide and mass exodus of over a million Ugandans into the fagile DRC.
+Internal conflict broke out after the Rwandan genocide and mass exodus of over a million Ugandans into the fragile DRC.

-- Becoming more stable: first electons in 2019 were peaceful
+- Becoming more stable: first elections in 2019 were peaceful
 -  CARE International, Action Aid and the World Bank are working to improve access across the country to education and healthcare services (half of young women are illiterate).